-Paul J. Jones, MD, is acting chairperson of the Department of Otolaryngology/Head and Neck Surgery.
-He is a 1983 graduate of Rush Medical College.
+Paul J. Jones, MD, is a 1983 graduate of Rush Medical College.
 He served his residency at Rush and has been on the teaching staff since 1988.
 Jones, who performs over 350 surgeries per year at Rush, is a Castle-Connolly Chicago Magazine Top Doctor for the past 10 years and was recognized by U.S. News & World Report as one of the top doctors in his specialty.
 He has been the section head of pediatric otolaryngology since 1992.
 His professionalism and communication skills are lauded in his patient satisfaction surveys, which consistently place him high above the national average and are among the highest in the department.

 Jones was elected a member of the Rush Medical College Lepper Society in recognition for outstanding teaching skills.
 He has published in the area of medical students choosing a career path and making a specialty choice.
 He volunteers at the Community Health Clinic, providing free care to underserved and uninsured residents on Chicago's West Side.
 He has participated on medical missions to Vietnam and Belize.
 Jones is a longtime Chicago resident and lives in the Logan Square neighborhood.